-The fundamental aim of Active Schools is to give school-aged children the tools, motivation and the opportunities to be more active throughout their school years and into adulthood.
+The fundamental aim of Active Schools is to give school-aged children the tools, motivation and the opportunities to be more active throughout their school years and into adulthood, and develop effective pathways between schools and sports clubs in the local community.
 These opportunities are available before, during and after school, as well as in the wider community.
 For further information contact Tony Segall, the Active Schools Coordinator on 229 9703.